 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Tour the Waterford Viking Triangle and visit the preserved landmarks of the Viking Settlement and the oldest city of Ireland.
+Tour the Waterford Viking Triangle and visit the preserved landmarks of the Viking Settlement and the foundations of the oldest city of Ireland.

 In 1170, the city was captured by Anglo-Normans, who set in stone the first layers of what slowly grew to the modern city we see today.